Skip to contents

 The functionality offered by the package can be used to manually define the questions quickly or to define them automatically or semi-automatically from R.

-The result of the definition process is an xml file that can be imported directly into the Moodle question bank.
+The result of the definition process is an XML file that can be imported directly into the Moodle question bank.